Rana-Mudassir/rails-food-app/README.md

 # 📖 Recipe APP <a name="about-project"></a>

-**Reicpe App** Helps users to login keep their credentials sava and also create foods, Reicpes, Inventories and keep in to database thru a user friendly UI.
+**Reicpe App** Helps users to Register, keep their credentials save and also create foods, Reicpes, Inventories lists and keep in to database through a user friendly UI.

 ## 🛠 Built With <a name="built-with"></a>